What is pruritus?

 Is it common?

 Pruritus is a common clinical sign of many skin disorders.
 It is often accompanied by red, inflamed areas of skin and may lead to skin infection called pyoderma.
+If severe enough, the pet may develop hair loss, scabs, and raw/bleeding skin from self-trauma.

 What causes pruritus?